 Why AD&D 2e?

-Is that zero in the word "OPP0NENT?"
+| Is that a zero in the word "OPP0NENT?" |

 In short, I wanted to run Planescape.
 That’s a stupid reason to learn and run a 35 year old TTRPG from a defunct publisher, but it was the inciting incident.
 That initial interest in 2e was spurred on by growing dissatisfaction with WotC over the past few years, the underwhelming 5e version of Planescape, and seeing what the OSR community had to offer.
 The road toward cracking open the 2nd Edition AD&D core books had been laid.